The 10 cheapest SUVs you can buy: the UK's most affordable SUVs

 Version 1.2 Turbo Griffin | List price £21,555 | Target Price £19,990

 Vauxhall has been busy revising the trim levels of the Mokka small SUV, so it's now more affordable than before.
-This is partly because of a new entry-level trim, called Griffin, which is actually very well equipped for the money; it comes with heated front seats, a heated steering wheel, rear parking sensors and a 7.0 touchscreen infotainment system as standard.
+This is partly because of a recently-introduced entry-level trim, called Griffin, which is actually very well equipped for the money; it comes with heated front seats, a heated steering wheel, rear parking sensors and a 7.0 touchscreen infotainment system as standard.

 The 99bhp 1.2-litre petrol engine, which you can find in other Stellantis group cars (such as the Citroën C4), is a good match for the Mokka.
 It provides plenty of power of everyday driving, with 0-62mph taking 10.1sec, as well as cheap running costs (officially it can average 51.3mpg).